This is another in a series of excerpts from “What Every Christian Should Know About the Trinity,” available through Amazon and other booksellers.

 The doctrine of the Incarnation – God becoming a human being in Jesus of Nazareth – is central to Christianity.
 Get it wrong and many other non-negotiable doctrines of the Christian faith quickly veer into counterfeit territory.

-By the term “Incarnation,” we mean the eternal Son of God took on human flesh in the person of Jesus of Nazareth.
+When we talk about the “Incarnation,” we mean the eternal Son of God took on human flesh in the person of Jesus of Nazareth.
 As such, Jesus is one person in two distinct but undivided natures: human and divine.

-In previous articles, we explored how these two natures work together as the eternal Son of God adds sinless humanity to His deity via the miracle of the virgin birth.
-And we summarized 10 essential truths about the Incarnation.
+These two natures work together as the eternal Son of God adds sinless humanity to His deity via the miracle of the virgin birth, which we celebrate tomorrow.